nialov/actions.nix/README.md

 -   Write your action logic in `nix` and transform that into `yaml` actions

--   Use the full capabilities of `nix` generate logic rather than writing it in plain `yaml`
+-   Use the full capabilities of `nix` to generate logic rather than writing it in plain `yaml`

-    -   The aim is to let `nix` handle action generation logic rather than trying to generate it based on complex logic defined in this project
+    -   `nix` is a programming language rather than just a configuration language like `yaml`
+    -   Consequently, it can be used to generate configuration more succinctly using functions
     -   Examples and reusable definitions will be added to this project

--   Reuse action definitions written in `nix` across repositories rather than copy-pasting `yaml` across repositories
+-   Reuse action definitions you have written in `nix` across repositories by using flakes rather than copy-pasting `yaml` across repositories

 ## Example